 Have you already made a gift through your estate plans?
-Please let us know so we can activate a $500 gift in your honor and welcome you to our Shared Earth Society.
+Please let us know so we can welcome you to our Shared Earth Society.

 If you do decide to include Friends of the Earth in your estate plans, here is some suggested wording you can bring to your attorney:

 “After taking care of all expenses, debts, and other specific provisions, I give, devise, and bequeath ___% of the rest and residue [or $___ if a specific amount] to Friends of the Earth, a Washington, DC charitable organization [Tax ID# 23-7420660] currently having offices at 1101 15th St, NW, Washington, DC 20005.”

 For complimentary estate planning brochures or for more information at no obligation please contact our VP of Membership and Development, Peter Stocker, at 530-278-5002 or email@example.com.

 Many supporters make tax-wise gifts of stock that have grown in value.
 These contributions provide a charitable income tax deduction and reduce future taxes at the same time.